diku-dk/futhark-website/blog/2023-03-20-why-are-sizes-signed.md

 representable as an unsigned integers, even if `x` and `y` are quite small integers.
-Overflow can of course also happen for signed numbers, but it tends only to happen for very large numbers (which are rare), while unsigned underflow can happen for numbers close to zero (which are common).
+Overflow can of course also happen for signed numbers, but it tends only to happen for very large numbers (which are rare), while unsigned overflow can happen for numbers close to zero (which are common).

 Another annoyance is that unsigned numbers have no value that is